 8. Explore the Jordaan after your visit

-The Anne Frank House is located within the Jordaan neighborhood of Amsterdam, a beautiful neighborhood built along winding canals in the 17th century.
-(Pronounced Your-don) You’ll find old churches here and much of that famous Amsterdam architecture, tree-lined streets, bobbing houseboats, tons of museums, and much to see and do.
+The Anne Frank House is located within the Jordaan district of Amsterdam, a beautiful neighborhood built along winding canals in the 17th century.
+(Pronounced Your-don) You’ll find old churches here and lots of that famous Amsterdam architecture, tree-lined streets, bobbing houseboats, tons of museums, and much to see and do.

-After your visit to the Anne Frank House, be sure to spend some time in the Jordaan (if you’re not staying here already) checking out the neighborhood.
+After your visit to the Anne Frank House, be sure to spend some time in the Jordaan checking out the neighborhood (if you’re not already staying here).
 You can:

 - Visit Lindengracht Market for delicious produce and cheeses